yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

    ![The values specified above are entered into the Network Feature Status dialog.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/fix/Hands-on%20lab/media/newvnet.png "Network Feature Status configuration")

 5. Within a few minutes, the VNet is added, and your App Service is restarted to apply the changes.
-Select **Refresh** to see the details.
-You should see that the certificate status is Certificates in sync. **Note**: If the certificate status is not in sync, try hitting refresh, as it can take a moment for that status to be reflected.
+Select refresh to confirm that the Vnet is connected or not.

    ![The details of the VNet Configuration are displayed.
 The Certificate Status, Certificates in sync, is highlighted.](media/app-service-vnet-details.png "App Service")